Who We Are

 Chad is involved in all aspects of the expansion of Destination Development Partners portfolio, identifying and analyzing potential hotel and resort investments, securing third party management contracts for hotel, resorts and entertainment projects and joint-venture hotel, resort and entertainment projects.
 Throughout his career, Chad has developed solid relationships with owners, brokers, and financial institutions in the region, which assist him in identifying opportunities for our investment partners and contracts for DDP.

-Prior to joining Destination Development Partners, Chad was a founding partner of Georgia Land and Commercial Solutions (GLS).
-Under his leadership, GLS grew into an industry giant which was empowered by over 2,300 licensed agents working in the Virtual Properties division.
-GLS was responsible for brokering and closing large tracts of land throughout Georgia.
-Chad has been successful in closing a variety of land and commercial properties.
-Properties include 8,800 acre timber tract outside of Athens Georgia to numerous raw land developments in Northeast Georgia.
-Chad owned and master planned 65 prime acres in Gwinnett County, including plans to bring the first indoor water park mixed use project to Georgia.
+Prior to joining Destination Development Partners, Chad is a founding partner of Georgia Land and Commercial Solutions (GLCS).
+Under his leadership, GLCS has grown into an industry giant which is empowered today with over 3,300+ licensed agents in 18 offices working in the Virtual Properties Realty division.
+Chad also owned and master planned 65 prime acres in Gwinnett County, including plans to bring the first indoor water park mixed use project to Georgia.
 Chad has developed many small projects in the panhandle of Florida and helped raise financing for 2,700 acres in Pensacola.
 He is also the President of the North Atlanta Metro Association of Realtors (NAMAR).
 Chad is a native-Atlantan.
 He and his wife, Annette, married in 2003 and have a beautiful daughter named Katelyn.

 Brandan Lail – Founding Member / Principal Partner & Executive Vice President